danyeaw/advent-of-code-python/README.md

-# Python Advent of Code Solution
+# Dan's Python Advent of Code Solutions

-These are my advent of code solutions starting in 2023.
+These are my [Advent of Code](https://adventofcode.com) solutions starting in 2023 using Python.

 ## Commands